MattSymetry/compp/README.md

 3. Select the **humanImageTo3D.py** file you previously downloaded.
 4. Enable the add-on by checking its checkbox

- You should now see the **Create human AI** tab on the right hand side of the 3D view port, if not, press **N** to see the side-bar it.
+ You should now see the **Create human AI** tab on the right-hand side of the 3D view port, if not, press **N** to see the side-bar it.

 ## Usage